yashmane1300/two-phase-commit/README.md

 # Two-Phase Commit Implementation (Python)

-A robust implementation of the Two-Phase Commit (2PC) protocol in Python, demonstrating advanced understanding of distributed systems, concurrency control, and transaction management.
+This is an implementation of the Two-Phase Commit (2PC) protocol in Python, demonstrating advanced understanding of distributed systems, concurrency control, and transaction management.

 ## Overview